 This leads to a pretty important question.

-Can I deduct medical expenses related to my family making process?
+Can I deduct medical expenses related to my surrogacy process?

 For those lucky enough to create a family in the traditional way, the answer has long been, “yes.”
 Unfortunately, another cruel injustice to those needing a little help to create a family is that it is rare indeed for you to be able to deduct your family building medical expenses.
 Until very recently, tax breaks and laws for those using an egg donor or surrogate to create or grow their family have been murky to non-existent.

 Things started to change in 2003 when the IRS ruled that couples using IVF could deduct fees associated with their treatment.
 This included costs associated with fertilization and embryo transfer.
 Additionally, agency fees, donor fees, and even medical and psychological testing fees are covered as medical expenses.
 Finally, insurance premiums connected with post-procedure care and even your legal fees (as related to contract preparation) can also qualify.

 When it comes to your surrogate expenses, however, it’s a different conversation entirely.
 For the most part, most expenses will not qualify as a medical deduction.
 The exception would be surrogate expenses that can be tracked to an underlying medical condition that you have that makes it impossible for you to carry your own pregnancy.

 You should consult with your tax professional and doctor to discuss your history of infertility to see what deductions may apply.
 A tax lawyer may be able to offer additional insight.
 It is wise to discuss your questions and concerns with a tax professional, tax attorney, or CPA to find the best solution for your individual situation.